AlejandroOregel/configure-ad/README.md

 <img src="https://i.imgur.com/eNkMtfl.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Now log out of the account and log back in as the previously created account.
-After logged into DC-1, log in to Client-1 aswell.
+After you've logged into DC-1, log in to Client-1 aswell.
 </p>
 <br />